xylvnking/xk-portfolio/README.md

 # to do

-maybe add something to the right side of about section for larger screens, looks a little funny

-also render a version of the desk which better fits the dimensions required. right now the breakpoint is 1500 when it should be 2000 to match the rest of th website

 probably optimize the playlists background or use something different, it's a portrait photo being used in landscape dimensions and doesn't need to be parralax either

-also make sure the top section hack works on larger screen sizes, some funny business looks like. might have to do with max width and media query - look at how other sites resize like reddit and youtube. maybe the giant title is causing issues? i want it so that basically when i switch screens it looks the same, which is what happens with those other sites.

 good job today.